-While in his teens, Donny fathered a son, Todd, and raised him as a single parent up until Todd's 18th birthday.
-Now, after not seeing each other for years, Todd's world comes crashing down when Donny resurfaces just before Todd's wedding.
+While in his teens, Donny fathered a son, Todd, and raised him as a single parent until Todd's 18th birthday.
+Now Donny resurfaces just before Todd's wedding after years apart, sending the groom-to-be's world crashing down.

-While still in his teens, Donny (Adam Sandler) fathered a son, Todd (Andy Samberg), and raised him as a single parent up until Todd's 18th birthday.
-Now, after not seeing each other for years, Todd's world comes crashing down on the eve of his wedding when an uninvited Donny suddenly shows up.
-Trying desperately to reconnect with his son, Donny is now forced to deal with the repercussions of his bad parenting skills.Written by
+While still in his teens, Donny (Adam Sandler) fathered son Todd (Andy Samberg) and raised him alone until Todd's 18th birthday.
+Now, after years apart, Donny suddenly shows up uninvited on the eve of Todd's wedding.
+Donny tries desperately to reconnect with Todd and is forced to deal with the results of his bad parenting skills.Written by

 125 of 191 people found this review helpful.

 Was this review helpful to you?